wynn-rj/cse3341-project-1-tests/README.md

 ```
 ./autotest "python3 path/to/interpreter.py"
 ```
-The optional `--verbose` flag must be specified at the end and if it is the autotester will print the interpreter output for all test cases instead of suppressing it
+The optional flags must be specified at the end.
+If the `--verbose` flag is set the autotester will print the interpreter output for all test cases instead of suppressing it.
+If the `--error` flag is specified the error recieved in the error cases will be printed.
+This is useful for checking that your error values are correct

 ## Creating test cases
 Each test is defined by a folder in the `pass-cases` or the `error-cases`